By Vyacheslav Gorlov, Senior Solutions Architect, ClearScale

 AWS Step Functions, a general-purpose workflow management tool, is critical for executing data pipeline orchestration.
 It works by coordinating multiple AWS services into serverless workflows.
 Other key services for effective data pipelines include Amazon Kinesis for collecting, processing, and analyzing real-time, streaming data at scale, and AWS Glue for querying and processing data.

-Optimize Big Data Analytics with ClearScale
+Achieve Big Data Best Practices with ClearScale

 At ClearScale, we’ve helped hundreds of companies optimize IT infrastructure to take advantage of AWS Big Data tools.
 Our team understands how to implement modern analytical techniques so that businesses can create value, minimize risk, and innovate: